Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 - 2023-07-17 - QuickSilk Ver 1.03 : fixed bug in v1.00 that broke Any-Angle OFF placement
 - 2023-07-18 - QuickSilk Ver 1.04 : added ability to center and hide Designator/Comment with ALT+RMB; attempted to improve picker responsiveness
 - 2023-07-18 - QuickSilk Ver 1.05 : removed "selected only" from saved settings and instead default to it any time GUI is launched with components selected; added messages when components are skipped because their autopositions are not eligible for moving

+### Planned for QuickSilk Ver 1.06
+- Rather than having to specify AutoMove search range and having hard-coded limit of 120 mils, automatically derive search range from bounding box of parent component (full auto)
+- If initial placement of designator or comment interferes with the other (and text justification implies that it was interactively positioned), infer that both are trying to be autopositioned in the same octant and autoposition both before moving each